GLOBAL MARKETS-Euro tumbles as ECB vows to keep rate down

 By Marc Jones

-LONDON, June 14 (Reuters) - The euro suffered its biggest fall in eight months and share and bond markets rallied on Thursday, after the European Central Bank vowed not to raise euro zone interest rates before the middle of next year.
+LONDON, June 14 (Reuters) - The euro fell a full cent against the dollar and government borrowing costs dropped on Thursday, after the European Central Bank vowed not to raise euro zone interest rates before the middle of next year.

-The pan-European STOXX 600 index raced back into positive territory after a morning in the red, and Wall Street opened higher, though basic resources stocks stayed down after weak data from big metals consumer China.
+The pan-European STOXX 600 index raced back into positive territory after a morning in the red, though basic resources stocks stayed down more than 1 percent after weak data from big metals consumer China.

-Germany’s DAX and France’s CAC40 led the European stocks rebound as the euro tumbled back under $1.17 from well over $1.18.
+Germany’s DAX and France’s CAC40 led the stocks rebound, while the euro tumbled back towards $1.17 from well over $1.18 .
+Euro zone government borrowing costs slid too as traders recalibrated prices for a longer period of sub-zero ECB rates.

 “The Governing Council expects the key ECB interest rates to remain at their present levels at least through the summer of 2019 and in any case for as long as necessary (to get inflation back to near 2 percent),” the ECB said.

+The ECB had probably been too slow to reduce stimulus, Samra added, though recent weaker data showed Europe still had underlying issues.

-ECB chief Mario Draghi explained at a news conference that there were a number of complications for policymakers.
+The bank’s chief Mario Draghi holds a news conference at 1230 GMT to explain the decision.

-An increasingly murky economic European outlook could extend into next year in some countries, he said, also acknowledging a developing trade war with the United States and a populist challenge from Italy’s new government.
+His biggest complication is the increasingly murky economic European outlook, a developing trade war with the United States, a populist challenge from Italy’s new government and softening export demand.

-On the latter, he said there had been no “significant” contagion, and nothing like the turmoil seen when Greece’s future in the euro was teetering in the balance.

-“The ECB has insisted publicly that political events would not dictate its action, but we think it might have taken a different view if recent political turmoil in Italy or Spain had exacerbated,” said David Zahn, the head of European fixed income at Franklin Templeton’s fixed income group.

-Also keeping investors in check were concerns about U.S. threats to impose tariffs on $50 billion of Chinese goods.
-U.S. President Donald Trump was due to meet with his trade advisers later on Thursday to decide whether to activate the tariffs. .
+Also keeping investors in check were concern about U.S. threats to impose tariffs on $50 billion of Chinese goods.
+U.S. President Donald Trump will meet with his trade advisers later to decide whether to activate the tariffs, a senior administration official said on Wednesday.

-Top U.S. trade officials will also meet Canadian counterparts for the first time since last week’s bitter exchanges between their countries’ leaders at a G7 meeting.

-The S&P 500 and Dow Jones and Nasdaq all started higher though. boosted by the ECB’s signals and updated data that included the best retail sales figures in six months and an unexpected dip in jobless claims..

-The dollar index, which tracks it against six top currencies, swung round to be 0.5 percent higher too after spending the European morning 0.4 percent lower.

-In Asia overnight, surprisingly soft Chinese retail sales and investment data had hit sentiment.
-China’s central bank also showed caution as it left its interest rates on hold, rather than follow the Fed as it sometimes does. .
+In Asia, surprisingly soft Chinese retail sales and investment data had also hit sentiment.
+China’s central bank then left its interest rates on hold, rather than follow the Fed as it sometimes does. .

-Another event markets are gearing up for was the start of soccer’s World Cup in Russia.
-Russia’s time zones mean there will be more matches during European or U.S. and Latin American trading hours than any previous tournament.
+Another event markets were gearing up for was the start of soccer’s World Cup in Russia.
+Russia’s timezones mean there will be more matches during European or U.S. and Latin American trading hours than any previous tournament.

-A study done during the last World Cup with similarly timed games, the 2010 finals in South Africa, showed trading volumes on share markets dropped by a third on average when matches were on, and 55 percent when a market’s own team played.
+A study done during the last one with similarly timed games, the 2010 finals in South Africa, showed trading volumes on share markets dropped by a third on average when matches were on and 55 percent when a market’s own team played .

+U.S. retail sales figures were also due too.
+S&P 500 and Dow Jones and Nasdaq futures were lifted by the ECB’s signals and all pointed to slightly higher restart having been lower earlier.

+It saw the dollar kick up a full cent against the euro to $1.1721 and a more modest few pips to 110.13 yen after earlier falling from a post-Fed three-week high of 110.85.

 Among commodities, China-sensitive industrial metals sagged but gold and other precious metals made ground.